-'-g type' (UNIX only) Use type as graphical user interface (note that this also includes interactive graphics).
-Currently, possible values for type are 'X11' (the default), provided that 'Tcl/Tk' support is available, 'Tk' and 'gnome' provided that package gnomeGUI is installed.
-(For back-compatibility, 'x11', 'tk' and 'GNOME' are accepted.)

-'--args' This flag does nothing except cause the rest of the command line to be skipped: this can be useful to retrieve values from it with commandArgs(TRUE).
+- '-g type' (UNIX only) Use type as graphical user interface (note that this also includes interactive graphics).
+Currently, possible values for type are 'X11' (the default) and, provided that 'Tcl/Tk' support is available, 'Tk'.
+(For back-compatibility, 'x11' and 'tk' are accepted.) - '--args' This flag does nothing except cause the rest of the command line to be skipped: this can be useful to retrieve values from it with commandArgs(TRUE).

-Note that input and output can be redirected in the usual way (using '<' and '>'), but the line length limit of 1024 bytes still applies.
+Note that input and output can be redirected in the usual way (using '<' and '>'), but the line length limit of 4095 bytes still applies.
 Warning and error messages are sent to the error channel (stderr).